twitchbot-discord/dispatch/README.md

    - A database called `dispatch`
    - `logs` and `users` tables

+Alternatively, you can build your own Docker image using the provided Dockerfile.

 ## How does it work?

 Dispatch takes messages from the `dispatch.logs` queue (on the default channel) and writes them to RethinkDB.
 Logs can be viewed at any time from the convenient web dashboard.